Epic Rail Odyssey

 - Enjoy the unbelievable expo gardens of Kunming

-- Two-night stay in Hanoi
+- Three-night stay in Hanoi

 - Cross the 17th parallel on the Reunification Express